LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 I think there’s a lot of merit to the "tech way of life".
 But I also want to try living with different values (kindness and creativity), think about different things (history, culture, and art), and change how I think about these things (emotions and aesthetics).

+These things aren't incompatible with working in tech, but they won't be the values held by most of your peers.

 To make a successful career change, you have to go all-in, rather than just chipping away in the evenings.
-The worst case with this approach is that I become really good at something I love, don't enjoy the industry, and go back to my previous career for money.
+The worst case outcome with me leaving my job to study art full-time is that I become really good at something I love, I don't enjoy working in the art industry, and I go back to my previous career.

 Like everybody, I grew up with a secret unspoken belief that way deep down I was different from everyone else.
 That I would go on to achieve great things with my life.
-I’m 20 years old, and if the rest of my 20s went by in a blur of startups and ever increasing salary -- I’d feel like I had wasted my potential.
+I'm 20 years old, and if the rest of my 20s went by in a blur of startups and ever increasing salary -- I'd feel like I had wasted my potential.

 "I'm just afraid that if I died today, then my life would have amounted to nothing" - Soul, Pixar